jeskodes/word-scramble/README.md

 ##### The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to validate the HTML.

-The HTML passed with no warnings or errors to show following minor fixes, such as an unclosed <div>, a quotation mark the wrong way round in the meta data and two duplicate attributes.
+Following minor fixes such as an unclosed <div>, a quotation mark the wrong way round in the meta data and two duplicate attributes, the HTML passed with no warnings or errors.

 ---